samuelcolvin/donkey-simple-old/README.md

 To do:

 * allow change of template for pages - DONE
-* check correct mode is used by ace for markdown and html
+* check correct mode is used by ace for markdown and html - DONE
+* fix markdown/html rendering based on dropdown
 * add static files - upload, move into place - DONE
 * static file compression and organising, allow editing of static files?
 * link generation, static-dir tag